 Fortunately, your S3 storage provides strong security settings by default, similar to any other Amazon-driven service.

-Data leakage still happens as nobody is above making a mistake.
+Data leaks still happen, though.
 198 million US voter profiles that were stored in Amazon S3 went public in 2017 because of the insecure S3 bucket.
-In February, 2020, the English care home informed about the leak of 10,000 resident records caused by the same mistake.
+In February 2020, the English care home reported the leak of 10,000 resident records caused by the same mistake.

-If you don’t want to hit another scandal headline in cybersecurity, you’d better secure your AWS bucket.
-And here we talk about three specific ways of how to achieve this.
+If you don’t want to be the next headline in cybersecurity news, you’d better secure your AWS bucket.
+Let's talk about three specific ways how to achieve this.

 1. Manage your bucket permissions

 - IAM (Identity and Access Management) policies are the most general access rules applied to the whole AWS Cloud.
-So they’ll impact your buckets rather indirectly.
+They impact your buckets rather indirectly.

 - Then come bucket policies, which center around the data in your buckets.
-For example, you grant your users with read (= viewing) and/or write (editing, uploading, deleting, etc.) permissions.
+For example, you can grant your users read (= viewing) and/or write (editing, uploading, deleting, etc.) permissions.

 - With Access Control Lists (ACLs), you manage access to your resources (buckets & objects).
-As said, you choose specific users who can access your buckets & the type of access they would have.
+You choose specific users who can access your buckets & the type of access they would have.

 - Query string authentication & URLs-based access is a way to provide temporary access to your buckets.
 For example, you need to grant one-time access to your partner so they could upload the materials.
 And so you provide permissions based on a specific URL.